Recap: How the Vikings beat the Texans 34-7 to improve to 3-0

 11:50 a.m.: Vikings-Texans connections

 Perhaps you’ve heard that the Vikings and the Texans share many connections.
 Danielle Hunter and Stefon Diggs will be playing their first games in Minnesota as opponents Sunday.
 Former Vikings special teams standout Kris Boyd is also back in town with Houston.
 Three of last year’s prominent Texans — Blake Cashman, Jonathan Greenard and Shaq Griffin — signed with the Vikings as free agents and are keying a defensive resurgence.
-Linebacker Kamu Grugier-Hill, another former Texan, may play a bigger role Sunday for the Vikings with the injury to Ivan Pace Jr. Second-year Texans head coach DeMeco Ryans interviewed for the Vikings job that eventually went to Kevin O’Connell.
+Linebacker Kamu Grugier-Hill, another former Texan, might play a bigger role Sunday for the Vikings with the injury to Ivan Pace Jr. Second-year Texans coach DeMeco Ryans interviewed for the Vikings job that eventually went to Kevin O’Connell.

 11:35 a.m.: Pregame reading

-Vikings-Texans kickoff is about a half hour away, which is enough time to catch up on two long reads about the Vikings written by the Minnesota Star Tribune this weekend.
+Vikings-Texans kickoff is about a half-hour away, which is enough time to catch up on two long reads about the Vikings written by the Minnesota Star Tribune this weekend.

 Andrew Krammer talked to new Vikings edge rusher Jonathan Greenard, his mother and others from his hometown of Hiram, Ga., about what motivates him.
 And it’s a lot more than playing his former team, the Texans.